LukePappa/Ourism/text.md

-Perfect fulfillment may be found in simply existing, and one may dedicate themselves to this end.
+Perfect fulfillment may be found in simply existing, and one may dedicate oneself to this end.